High-fidelity qubit readout using interferometric directional Josephson devices: qubit Readout Multi-Chip Module (qRMCM)

-After successfully demonstrating the JIS operation as a standalone device, we now show how it can be integrated with other microwave components to form a motherboard that could replace magnetic circulators and isolators in high-fidelity measurement chains.
-The layout and photo of the motherboard, shown in Fig.\,\ref{Motherboard}a and Fig.\,\ref{Motherboard}b, respectively, integrates: a Purcell filter \cite{MPIJIS,Bronn2015b}, a superconducting wideband directional coupler \cite{MPIJIS}, two JIS devices (sidenote: JIS 2 got damaged during wirebonding and, thus, is not operational), and an on-chip JDA.
-The motherboard has a few pump ports employed for powering the Josephson devices (the JDA requires for its operation two same-frequency pumps, whose phase difference between P3 and P4 is $-\pi/2$) and three main ports connecting to the readout input line, the quantum chip, and the readout output line.
-The output line employed in the experiment includes two wideband, magnetic isolators to protect the quantum system against noise coming from the HEMT amplifier.
-The necessity of these isolators will be investigated in future work.
+After successfully demonstrating the operation of the MPIJIS as a standalone device, we now integrate it with other microwave components to form a qRMCM devoid of magnetic materials and strong magnetic fields.
+An image of the qRMCM and block diagram of its components and setup are shown in Fig.\,\ref{qRMCM}(a), and Fig.\,\ref{qRMCM}(b), respectively.
+It integrates: a Purcell filter \cite{MPIJIS,Bronn2015b}, a superconducting wideband directional coupler \cite{MPIJIS}, two MPIJIS devices (sidenote: MPIJIS 2 got damaged during wirebonding and, therefore, is not operational in this work), and a reconfigurable directional Josephson device that is identical to the MPIJIS circuit but does not include an on-chip pump hybrid, thus enabling us to operate it as MPIJDA or MPIJIS, depending on the applied pump frequency.
+The qRMCM has a few pump ports employed for powering the Josephson devices.
+While only one pump is used for operating the MPIJIS, the reconfigurable device requires for its operation two same-frequency pumps, whose phase difference between $\rm{P}_3$ and $\rm{P}_4$ is $\pm\pi/2$.
+The qRMCM has three main ports connecting to the readout input line, the quantum chip (containing a qubit coupled to a readout resonator), and the readout output line.
+The output line employed here includes a commercial low-pass filter with a cut-off frequency of $8$ GHz at the base stage, a HEMT amplifier at the $4$ K stage and a superconducting NbTi coax cable connecting the two stages.
+The qRMCM setup also includes several auxiliary lines (such as IN2, IN1', OUT') and auxiliary components (such as a commercial directional coupler on the output line and a cryogenic circulator on the IN1' line) as seen in Fig.\,\ref{qRMCM}(b) (and the detailed setup diagram in Fig.\,\ref{Round2FullSetup}) that allow us to probe the transmission through the qRMCM in both directions at various working points.
+We also use a separate input line for injecting the qubit pulses as seen in Fig.\,\ref{qRMCM}(b) that directly connects to the qubit chip.
+All other auxiliary ports of the directional Josephson devices (for example those that are coupled to their internal modes) are terminated with cryogenic $50$ Ohm loads.